druchefavour/Bootstrap-Portfolio/README.md

 * Clone the repository unto local computer.

-* Copy the contents of Responsive-Portfolio [Responsive-Layout](https://drangusmobile.herokuapp.com)and paste the mentioned files into Bootstrap-Portfolio.
+* Copy the contents of Responsive-Portfolio [Responsive-Layout](https://drangusmobile.herokuapp.com) and paste the mentioned files into Bootstrap-Portfolio.

 * Inside the Bootstrap-Portfolio repo, create index.html, portfolio.html and contact.html.